BALLAMOY (1641), Ireland

 Ballamoy is a fictional battle fought in Ireland in late November of 1641.
 It pits a Protestant defense force against a larger raiding force of Catholic insurgents.
 Note that the terms Catholic and Protestant are used for convenience since religion was not a strict fault line and often other motivations were involved.
 Contemporaries often use the terms “British” and “Irish” to describe the same forces.

 The purpose of the scenario is to try and capture the look and feel of the early stages of the Irish Rebellion of 1641.
 It is set in Ulster and using a composite of events.

 Note: 3/14/2017 – I have resently been getting a good deal of help and encouragement on Irish matters from a poster at the Pendraken Forum (Sceen Name: Sunray), which is causing some rethinking about the Wars of the Irish Confederation (particularly in Ulster).
 I am greatful for the help and it is providing all sorts of new resources.
 Thanks again Sunray!

 One thing that he noted was that the name, “Balleyeasca” doesn’t quite work in the Gaelic nor does it sound quite right to an Ulsterman’s ear.
 So Balleyesca now becomes Ballamoy.
-I’ll change It in texts and titles but it leave the OoB alone as well as the post tags.
+I’ll change it in texts, titles and tags but leave the OoB alone.

 Ballamoy Scenario Notes